obwan02/WorldRender/README.md

 # Some Guidelines

-- To make things simple, all platform related code should be resolved at compile time. (apart from maybe SIMD stuff)
+- To make things simple, all platform related code should be resolved at compile time. (apart from maybe SIMD stuff?)

 - Platform depedent code should be written in its own file